 - Step 1 Butter the insides of an 8X8″ spring pan.
 Preheat your oven to 375 degrees.
 Remember I’m using a little baking oven and it has European controls.
 I set it at 180 C degrees.
 I had to bake my cake for 1 hour and 1/2.
 It filled the pan 3/4 of the way to the top and so it was rather thick.
 If your using a larger glass or aluminum pan your cooking time will be much less.

-- Step 2 Whisk all the wet ingredients by hand or with a mixer.
+- Step 3 In a large bowl whisk all the wet ingredients by hand or with a mixer.
 Make sure it is well blended.

-- Step 3 Whisk all the dry ingredients into a bowl and slowly pour into the wet mixture making sure no lumps develop.
+- Step 5 In a medium bowl whisk all the dry ingredients well and slowly pour into the wet bowl mixture making sure no lumps develop.
 It should be the consistency of a real cake batter!